mrpg/coalitions/README.md

 # coalitions

-This Python module allows you to find plausible and feasible political coalitions.
+This **Python 3.8** module allows you to find plausible and feasible political coalitions.

 ## How to use this module

 Please read the comments in `coalitions.py` as well as the examples.
 The usage is straightforward and self-explanatory.
 If questions remain, feel free to open an issue.

+## To do

+- Allow the modelling of more complex enmities
+- SVG output (for journos!)

 ## Licensing